 Xamarin: popularity check

-When it comes to the use cases, Xamarin hasn’t managed to attract the attention of the world-renowned brands.
+When it comes to the use cases, Xamarin hasn’t managed to attract the attention of brands as popular as those mentioned above.
+Nonetheless, enterprises worldwide use Xamarin to build mobile applications.

-At the same time, OLO, MRW, Storyo, and Captio – to name a few – appreciate the benefits of using this framework, such as:
+UPS, Azure, Olo, and Academy of Motion Pictures Arts and Sciences, to name a few, appreciate the benefits of using this framework, such as:

 - complete development ecosystem,